nicklockwood/SwipeView/README.md

 The SwipeViewDelegate protocol has the following optional methods:

-    - (CGFloat)swipeViewItemWidth:(SwipeView *)swipeView;
+    - (CGFloat)swipeViewItemSize:(SwipeView *)swipeView;

-Returns the width in points/pixels of each item view.
-If this method is not implemented, the item width is automatically calculated from the first item view that is loaded.
+Returns the size in points/pixels of each item view.
+If this method is not implemented, the item size is automatically calculated from the first item view that is loaded.

     - (void)swipeViewDidScroll:(SwipeView *)swipeView;